couchbase/n1k1/README.md

     value.NUMBER during every Evaluate()?
     - see the ExprCmp() implementation to see how this works.

+- NEST via hash-join?

 - NEST should spill out to disk when it gets too big?
-- NEST via hash-join?
+  - or, perhaps not -- as it ultimately puts array into result, which has to fit into memory?

 - UNION-ALL data-staging batchSize should be configurable?
 - UNION-ALL data-staging batchChSize should be configurable?

+- speed mismatch between producers and consumers?
+  - e.g., scan racing ahead and filling memory with candidate tuples when the fetch / filter is way behind?
+  - less of a problem with push-based design?
+  - data-staging batch sizes & queue sizes need careful configuration?
+  - racing too far ahead is a waste if there's a small OFFSET+LIMIT?
+  - racing too far ahead might be ok if there's lots of memory?
+    - decision on "too far ahead" might be situational and depend on global, process-wide workload?

 - how to handle when fields aren't known?
   - such as the immediate output of a scan?